My authored CTF challenges sources and official writeups

 From MDN Web Docs:

-However, as MDN also points out, the functionality it’s not yet supported on firefox, meaning it’s useless.
-This was supposed to just be a cheap anti-slop/anti-llm-clankers hallucination bait 🎣 (pt.1.).
+However, as MDN also points out, the functionality is not yet supported in Firefox, which means it’s useless.
+This was supposed to just be a cheap anti-slop/anti-LLM/clankers hallucination bait 🎣 (pt.1.).

 background.js